terra-money/docs/docs/learn/terra-station/download/terra-station-firefox.md

 2. Select your preferred exchange to be forwarded to the trading page for the previously selected token.

 3. Withdraw any token supported by the Terra network from your exchange.
-Every exchange will be different and one should visit the web page of their preferred exchange for details on how to withdraw tokens.
+Every exchange will be different and you should visit the web page of their preferred exchange for details on how to withdraw tokens.
 Use the following steps as a generic guide.

     1. To receive tokens to your wallet, use your wallet address.
 Your wallet address will appear at the top of the Terra Station Firefox extension just below your wallet name.
 Your wallet address will take the following form: `terra<random-numbers-and-letters>`